14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 Towering over Tokyo, the Skytree isn't just tall; it's the tallest in the world!
 The tallest tower, that is, and one of the tallest structures, at 634 m (2,080 ft).
 This is the type of experience I’d expect from Tokyo—something better and cooler than anywhere else in the world, something that makes you go “Wow!” (too bad it’s the only place that actually lived up to the hype in Tokyo).

 The Tokyo Skytree will redefine your idea of 'panoramic.'
-It’s official, respectable job is being a broadcasting tower.
+It’s official, a respectable job is being a broadcasting tower.
 But, just like Clark Kent, he has something a little more fun up his sleeve, too—two eye-popping observation decks, complete with spiral staircases and a glass floor that’ll leave some people white-knuckling the walls!
 I had no such urge… on the outside, but was looking for my nearest exit and a parachute on the inside, haha.

 I got to the first viewing platform and was blown away.
 Now this is the Tokyo I’m talking about!
 You can see all the way until the Earth curves!
 Or so it seems.
-Then you reach the top viewing area and you are smacked in the face with even better views!
+Then you reach the top viewing area, and you are smacked in the face with even better views!
 Try to make out Mt.
 Fuji in the distance, it’s a surreal experience.
 But that glass floor, damn!

-There’s a restaurant and a café that you can enjoy as well, but we gave it a miss.
+There’s a restaurant and a café that you can enjoy as well, but we gave them a miss.
 Of course, there are souvenirs on sale, and you can even send a postcard home from the Skytree itself.

 If you’re taking the train, head to Tokyo Skytree Station or nearby Oshiage Station.